Accident and Emergency

 Pinderfields also has a Children’s ED/ A&E and Children’s Assessment Facility.
 This provides a dedicated service, where children are cared for separately from adults, to receive the highest level of emergency care.

-Pontefract A&E/Emergency Department is located in the main hospital building with the entrance on Friarwood Lane.
+Pontefract has an Urgent Treatment Centre (UTC), located in the main hospital building with the entrance on Friarwood Lane.
+Click here for more information.

 People are urged to go to their local A&E department or dial 999 only in critical or life-threatening situations.
 For example: